BetonQuest/BetonQuest/docs/API/ConfigPatcher.md

 ## Config Versions
 The versions in the patch file have four digits (`1.2.3.4`).
 The first three are the semantic version of the BetonQuest version that this patch updates the config to.
 The last digit is used to version multiple patches during the development phase of a semantic versioning release.

-The config's version is shown as the value of the `configVersion` key.
+The config's version is shown inside each config as the value of the `configVersion` key.
 It is automatically set by the patcher.
 It uses a slightly different format: `1.2.3.4` in the patch file is `1.2.3-CONFIG-4` in the config.

 Example: